HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    A daily digest of bundles and files that are scheduled for deletion are sent to DCP administrator 24 hours prior to the data being permanently deleted.

-5) Data that has been physical deleted remain in the bucket for 7 days before being permanently deleted from the bucket.
+6) Data that has been physical deleted remain in the bucket for 7 days before being permanently deleted from the bucket.
    This grace period allows the deletion to be reversed within that time period.
 After the grace period the data will be permanently deleted.

+### Tombstones

+Tombstones are markers places in the DSS to indicate previously existing data has been removed.
+Tombstones exist for files and bundles stored in the DSS.
+Tombstones come in two varieties, versioned and unversioned tombstones.
+A version tombstone marks the deletion of a specific version of a file or bundle.
+This prevents that same version of data from being reuploaded or retrieved.
+An unversioned tombstone does not specify a version and prevent a file or bundle using the same UUID from being reuploaded or retrieved.
+Whether a tombstone is version or unversioned is determined when during a deletion request.
+If the version parameter is present in the request, then a versioned tombstone is created.
+If no version is specified then an unversion tombstone is created.
+A versioned tombstone is created for all bundles and files that are logically or physically deleted as a side affect of a deletion operations.
+Unversioned tombstones should be used with caution for they effectively retired an existing UUID prevent users from uploaded a corrected version of the data in the future.

 ### Primary indexes

 Bundle tombstones are indexed verbatim by the Data Store.
 The JSON schema